How to Use an Asthma Inhaler Even Better

-- Able to cope better with asthma triggers.
+- Being able to cope better with asthma triggers.

-- If you have not used the inhaler for 48 hours, pump the canister once before using it to prime the inhaler.
+- If you have not used the inhaler in the past 5 days, point the mouthpiece away from you and pump the canister before using it to prime the inhaler.
 This is to ensure that the next dose will have the correct amount of the medication.

 - Sit up straight and tilt your head slightly backwards.

 - Holding the inhaler upright with your thumb on the base and forefinger on the canister, exhale fully.